 Ready to road trip Alabama?
 Alabama is a fantastically diverse state with mountain, beaches, cities and a fascinating history.
 Did I mention the great food and friendly people?
 You should consider these 15 amazing stops for your road trip in Alabama whether you are just passing through Alabama on a longer visit to the Southern USA or are spending the entire time on an Alabama road trip.
 In Northern Alabama, you must visit Rocket City Huntsville as well as some of the other small cities.
 As you go through Central Alabama, you will visit Birmingham Alabama and Montgomery Alabama.
 Finally there is coastal Alabama with its international flair and beautiful white sand beaches.
+There’s no doubt that the beautiful state of Alabama has something for everyone.

 - 1 Alabama Road Trip